CategoriesThe Autism Hero Award Categories - 2025

 This honour is for an individual who has worked with dedication and commitment for Autism for the past 10+ years.
 This person will have raised Autism Awareness and may have campaigned for changes that have helped people with Autism, their daily lives and their families.

-The Autism Heroes Award finalists will be contacted in advance of the award ceremony on Saturday 20th November 2021.
+The Autism Heroes Award finalists will be contacted in advance.
 Each of the finalists will share their tremendous impact on the Autism community; each winner receives a stunning trophy or a certificate of commendation.

 Dr Anna Kennedy OBE shared: “There are so many people in the UK who are going that extra mile to help children and young people with Autism.
 We thought that it would be nice to let people know about this good practice.
 We also feel that people with Autism achieve so much on a daily basis that maybe goes unnoticed.
 We would like to show you how amazing Autism is through the awards”